jshlbrd/resume/resume.md

   - Boosted productivity of investigation and analysis by building a custom Splunk application that unified event data from four network detection tools
   - Created RDP analyzer for Bro/Zeek (included in open-source project)
 - Created and taught two threat hunting training courses (one publicly taught at Black Hat)

 ##### General Electric.
 Analyst (Detection Operations, CIRT).
 May 2013 – June 2014.
-- Led a 2-month project that proved precise, heuristic detection of attacker tactics was feasible across GE's global 450+ Bro/Zeek deployment
 - Developed methods of validating, enriching, and scaling tens of thousands of indicators of compromise (IOCs) across the enterprise

 #### Education